Frequently Asked Questions

 The Tanzanian government has banned single-use plastic bags like shopping bags.
 You can still use Ziploc bags for your loose items and to keep items dry.

 Mount Kilimanjaro is the highest peak in Africa, standing at 19,341 feet (5,895 meters) above sea level.
-It is located in Tanzania, East Africa, and is a popular destination for adventure seekers and hikers from around the world.
+It is located in Tanzania, East Africa.
+It is a popular destination for adventure seekers and hikers from around the world.

-There are several different routes that climbers can take to reach the summit of Kilimanjaro, each with varying distances and levels of difficulty.
+There are several different routes that climbers can take to reach the summit of Kilimanjaro.
+Each route has varying distances and levels of difficulty.
 The most popular routes are the Marangu, Machame, Lemosho, and Rongai routes.

 The Marangu route is also known as the “Coca-Cola” route, as it is considered the easiest and most straightforward route to the summit.
 It is approximately 70 kilometers (43 miles) long and typically takes 5-6 days to complete.